According to the American Optometric Association, approximately 80% of what a child learns in school is acquired through vision, and […]

 These symptoms can be caused by a variety of factors, including motion, such as riding in a car, boat, or airplane, and sensory input, such as reading or watching a movie while in motion.
 While some people may only experience mild symptoms, others may have severe and debilitating reactions.
 It's important to recognize the signs of motion sickness and take steps to manage symptoms to avoid further discomfort.

-If you or someone you know struggles with motion sickness, dizziness, nausea, or balance problems, consider visiting Dr. Eric T. Ikeda, who provides advanced neuro optometry and vision therapy.
+If you or someone you know struggles with motion sickness, dizziness, nausea, or balance problems, consider visiting an eye doctor, who provides advanced neuro optometry and vision therapy.
 A functional vision exam can help determine if there is a vision problem contributing to the symptoms.
-Please call at (562) 925-6591 to schedule a functional eye exam.